Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Structure in Representative Phase Families

 By the boundary exact sequence,

 and hence

-\paragraph{Conclusion.} This example shows that even within the analytic radical framework of \cite{GildeaAPT1}, weakening the additive character can produce algebraic phases whose boundary formation continues beyond defect and in which multiple canonical obstruction components appear.
-In this case, the invisible layers $\rad^2(R)$ and $\rad^3(R)$ generate nontrivial $B_3$- and $B_4$-contributions, giving a genuinely weak algebraic phase with
+\paragraph{Conclusion.} This example shows that even within the analytic radical framework of \cite{GildeaAPT1}, weakening the additive character can produce algebraic phases whose boundary formation continues beyond defect control and in which multiple obstruction components appear.
+In this case, the invisible layers $\rad^2(R)$ and $\rad^3(R)$ contribute nontrivially to the $B_3$- and $B_4$-components, giving a non-strongly-admissible algebraic phase with